 Healthcare expenditure statistics

-Among the EU Member States, the largest expansions in current healthcare expenditure per inhabitant between 2012 and 2019 were recorded in Romania and the Baltic Member States.
+Among the EU Member States, the largest expansions (in percentage terms) in current healthcare expenditure per inhabitant between 2012 and 2020 were recorded in Romania and the Baltic Member States.

 Statistics on healthcare expenditure and financing may be used to evaluate how a healthcare system responds to the challenge of universal access to quality healthcare, through measuring financial resources within the healthcare sector and the allocation of these resources between healthcare activities (for example, preventive and curative care) or groups of healthcare providers (for example, hospitals and ambulatory centres).